310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 If there's anything you're struggling with in your performance, ask us about it.

-We'll guide you as best as we can, as your seniors… Heheh~♪
+We'll guide you as best as we can, as your seniors… Heh~♪
 {% endbubble %}

 {% bubble Tetora %}
 Huh!?
 W-Wait, hold on!
-This is completely different from what we thought… Like, I feel like we're not on the same page…?
+This is completely different from what we thought… Like, I feel as though we're not on the same page…?

-Aren't we going to do a joint live for the event?
+Aren't we gonna do a joint live for the event?
 {% endbubble %}

 {% bubble Hokuto %}
 …?
 Joint?
 I suppose you could call it that.
 We *are* going to be on the same stage, after all.

-However, in Tanabata Festival, units come onstage to compete against each other.
+However, in Tanabata Festival, units come on stage to compete against each other.

-If both of us were onstage at the same time, we’d be opponents.
+If both of us were on stage at the same time, we’d be opponents.

 That's how it is… right, Yuuki?
 {% endbubble %}